MTFA/CohortEx/README.md

 Steps to use CohortEx:

   - ![Fork](docs/css/images/fork_small.png) this repository.
-    The CohortEx Editor just recognizes repositories forked from this one.
+    The CohortEx Editor only recognizes repositories forked from this one.
   - Change the settings of the forked repository to run GitHub Pages on docs folder.
   - Once GitHub deploys the site, access it in the URL pointed by GitHub (something like: https://&lt;your_login_name&gt;.github.io/CohortEx).